Skip to main content

 Check out our clothing guides to find some much more ethical options for new clothes, or choose second hand.

-But whilst the global fast fashion business model is still based on exploitative low wages, the brands themselves are now coming under increasing pressure.
+Whilst the global fast fashion business model is still based on exploitative low wages, the brands themselves are now coming under increasing pressure.

 Profits at fast fashion pioneers ASOS and Boohoo are tumbling whilst last year Missguided, one of the UK’s flagship fast fashion companies went bust, all largely as a result of the cost-of-living crisis that’s seen soaring costs of everything from cotton to shipping.

-Last year, the UK’s Competition and Markets Authority launched an investigation into whether eco-friendly and sustainability claims made by the fast fashion chains Asos, Boohoo and George at Asda constitute greenwashing.
+In 2022, the UK’s Competition and Markets Authority launched an investigation into whether eco-friendly and sustainability claims made by the fast fashion chains Asos, Boohoo and George at Asda constitute greenwashing.

 Meanwhile over in Europe, the EU is stepping up its fight against throwaway culture by aiming to end fast fashion by 2030.